Liehel/Project-Arcade-Roblox/README.md

 **Project Arcade Roblox** is a game world built inside Roblox Studio where the player can find and play **10 different arcade games**, 7 of them are classic 2D games recreated inside a 3D engine, and the last 3 are original 3D games with multiplayer support.

 The main goal of this project is simple: **keep the player inside the world for at least 8 minutes**, moving from game to game instead of leaving after just one.
 Each game is a mini-arcade machine the player can walk up to and interact with.

-> 📄 *Full technical documentation will be uploaded soon in a separate document.*

 ---